 Symptoms in people who have stopped taking steroids can vary depending on the type of underlying issue.
 People with previous eczema or dermatitis usually experience red, inflamed, itchy skin.
 Burning sensation and tenderness are other symptoms.
 These symptoms can affect large areas of the skin.

-In contrast, people with acne experience papulopustular, which includes pimple-like bumps, redness, and swelling.
+In contrast, people with papulopustular acne experience pimple-like bumps, redness, and swelling.
+Other symptoms include:

 People who take high doses of steroids for the long term are usually at risk.
 Red skin syndrome is more common in women than men.
 Also, facial and genital areas are more risk-prone areas.